siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/2024-11-15-fat32-and-other-microsoft-windows-file-systems.md

 ---
 title: FAT32 and other Microsoft Windows File Systems
-description: This blog post will delve into FAT32, compare it with other Windows file systems like NTFS and exFAT
+description: This article will delve into FAT32, compare it with other Windows file systems like NTFS and exFAT
 date: 2024-11-15
 draft: false
 tags: